GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Vanilla_Min-Max_route.md

 - Kill the weeds to the west of the fountain.
 - Go home.
 (Get any foragable items at the Bus Stop you missed earlier.)
 - Hoe + plant + Mixed Seeds.
-- Chop wood until around 4-6 energy left.
+- Chop wood until around 4-6 energy left. (get at least 50 wood)
 - Kill weeds + grass until around 1:00 AM to 1:30 AM, depending on how many Mixed Seeds you have.
 - Head back to your house and ship everything except:
   - Stone